Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ## Product Variants (internal, not editable)

 This data type is for internal use only.
 It is strongly advised not to use this data type without the required knowledge.
+In the *PIM Basic Set*, the following attributes have the data type *Product Variants*:
+- Product variants

 ## Base price

 ![Base price](/Assets/Screenshots/PIM/DataTypes/BasePrice.png "[Base price]")

 The data type *Base price* is used to indicate a base price.
 The base price is necessary to calculate the price per unit which is mandatory in th EU.
 Two drop-down lists to select the applicable dimension and unit and a field to enter the corresponding amount of the product are displayed in the product view.
-In the PIM basic product set, the following attributes have the data type *Base price*:
+In the *PIM Basic Set*, the following attributes have the data type *Base price*:
-- Base unit (base price)
+- Base unit (Base price)

 ### Configuration